ucsc-astro/coffee/16_10_20_git/discussion.md

 * `git commit --amend` will add any changes to the staging area to the previous commit

-* `git reset HEAD target_file` will remove `target_file` from the staging area. `HEAD` is a reference to the most current commit.
+* `git reset HEAD target_file` will remove `target_file` from the staging area. `HEAD` is a reference to the most recent commit.
 This command can get confusing fast.
 See the [docs](https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified)

 ```
 git revert 0766c053..HEAD